sakshamsingh1/sakshamsingh1.github.io/index.md

 ---

 ## About Me
-I am a first-year CS Ph.D. at the University of Texas at Dallas under [Prof. Yapeng Tian](https://www.yapengtian.com/).
+I am second-year CS Ph.D.
+Candidate at the University of Texas at Dallas under [Dr. Yapeng Tian](https://www.yapengtian.com/).
-Previously, I did my MS in CS at NYU Courant where I was fortunate to work with Prof. [Juan Pablo Bello](https://engineering.nyu.edu/faculty/juan-pablo-bello), Prof. [Magdalena Fuentes](https://magdalenafuentes.github.io/), Dr. [Iran Roman](https://ccrma.stanford.edu/~iran/) at [Music and Audio Research Lab](https://steinhardt.nyu.edu/marl).
+Previously, I did my MS in CS at NYU Courant where I was fortunate to work with [Prof. Juan Pablo Bello](https://engineering.nyu.edu/faculty/juan-pablo-bello), [Dr. Magdalena Fuentes](https://magdalenafuentes.github.io/), [Dr. Iran Roman](https://ccrma.stanford.edu/~iran/) at [Music and Audio Research Lab](https://steinhardt.nyu.edu/marl).
 My research interests lie in multimodal deep learning and machine listening.

 Prior to joining NYU, I worked as a machine learning engineer II at Zomato and as a senior data scientist at Sharechat.